This post may contain links to products that we use and love, and we may earn a commission at no cost to you.

 - Extra clothing – extra fleece or jacket

 I implore you to create your own pack of the 10 Essentials for short day hikes.
 Our own experience demonstrates that the unexpected can happen, like someone getting hurt.
 Weather, fires, and car trouble can intervene.
 In fact, just today, as I’m finishing this article, I heard on the news about a couple who left for a Valentine’s Day hike was just rescued after eight days in the woods.
 They went on a short hike and did not take food, water, or their cell phones.
 Clearly, they didn’t expect to be gone long.
 Life has a way of changing our plans.
-Thank goodness the couple was rescued and they’ll be fine.
+The couple was rescued, thankfully, and they’ll be fine.